Pompateh/managing_app/README.md

 <br>

 ## 📃License
-Hibounote is licensed under the [MIT License](https://opensource.org/license/mit).
+Newstalgia is licensed under the [MIT License](https://opensource.org/license/mit).
 See the LICENSE file for more information.